np-guard/netpol-synthesizer/README.md

 ```commandline
 python src/netpol_synth.py [-o <output_file>] [-b baseline_rules_file] <connectivity_file>
 ```
-* `connectivity_file` is the path to a JSON file describing connectivity
+* `connectivity_file` is the path to a JSON file describing connectivity.
+This should be the output of running the [Network Topology Analyzer](https://github.com/shift-left-netconfig/cluster-topology-analyzer).
 * `output_file` *(optional)* is a path to output file where the resulting NetworkPolicy resources will be dumped (in YAML format).
 If omitted, output will be sent to stdout.
 * `baseline_rules_file` is a yaml file containing a list of baseline rules.
 See [these examples](https://github.com/shift-left-netconfig/baseline-rules/tree/master/examples)